hanami/controller/README.md

 We know that actions are objects and Lotus::Action respects one of the pillars of OOP: __encapsulation__.
 Other frameworks extract instance variables (`@ivar`) and make them available to the view context.

-The solution of Lotus::Action is a simple and powerful DSL: `expose`.
+Lotus::Action's solution is the simple and powerful DSL: `expose`.
 It's a thin layer on top of `attr_reader`.

-When used, it creates a getter for the given attribute, and adds it to the _exposures_.
+Using `expose` creates a getter for the given attribute, and adds it to the _exposures_.
-Exposures (`#exposures`) is set of exposed attributes, so that the view context can have the information needed to render a page.
+Exposures (`#exposures`) are a set of attributes exposed to the view.
+That is to say the variables necessary for rendering a view.

-By default, all the actions expose `#params` and `#errors`.
+By default, all Lotus::Actions expose `#params` and `#errors`.

 ```ruby
 class Show